Describe your journey as an interpreter:

 What part of being an interpreter do you find most rewarding?

-What advice would you give to someone who is considering becoming an interpreter?
+What advice would you give to someone considering becoming an interpreter?

 What is one skill you think everyone should have?

-What aspect of interpreting do you consider most challenging and how do you manage it?
+What aspect of interpreting do you consider most challenging and how do you manage this?

 Is there a particular assignment that has remained with you as being particularly memorable or rewarding?